pikaju/chess-bot/README.md

 The AI is capable of rating a given state of the game for each team, by considering aspects such as threatening and protecting, as well as which pieces the team and the opponent has.
 It brute-forces through all possible states, several moves ahead, and assumes each team tries to reach the highest score.
-Whichever move results in the highest predicted score for the AIs team is performed.
+Whichever move results in the highest predicted score for the AI's team is performed.

 ## Controls